Membercat-Studios/Streamlabs-Integration/README.md

 - to disconnect use /streamlabs disconnect
 - to see the status use /streamlabs status
 - to reload the config use /streamlabs reload
+- to add affected players use /streamlabs player add (Username)
+- to remove affected players use /streamlabs player remove (Username)

 ## Configuration
+To create a action you put in in the config.yml in this format
 ```
 actions:
   (name):